Campaign for One: Production

 It was shot in Melbourne.
-Faull said "there was real suspense and a true-to-life drama about it.
+Faull said, "There was real suspense and a true-to-life drama about it.
 One couldn't help but feel that the situation could arrive sometime.
-We were producing Campaign for One at the same time a space projects were going on at Cape Kennedy and with all the news reports about there was a feeling that the play was the real thing."
+We were producing Campaign for One at the same time space projects were going on at Cape Kennedy, and with all the news reports about, there was a feeling that the play was the real thing."

 A large seesaw rig was used to simulate walking around outside an orbiting capsule.

 Reception

-Reception was mixed.
-Canberra Times called it "an undistinguished play" and said it had a "preposterous pommy script".
+Reception was mixed. '"Canberra Times called it "an undistinguished play" and said it had a "preposterous pommy script".
 By comparison Australian Women's Weekly (see section Death Wish in Space) called it "one of the best local TV productions for ages" and said the spacewalk sequence was "most skillfully produced".

-The Sydney Morning Herald called it "brilliant" with "sustained tension, highly competent performances by a well-knit cast and whipped-up direction which left no one lime to wonder what lo do with his hands... a most exciting and professional job by any standards."
+The Sydney Morning Herald called it "brilliant" with "sustained tension, highly competent performances by a well-knit cast and whipped-up direction which left no one time to wonder what to do with his hands... a most exciting and professional job by any standards."

-The Sunday Sydney Morning Herald called it "a nice, taut, well produced bit of space drama... a gripping and highly credible thriller."
+The Sunday Sydney Morning Herald called it "a nice, taut, well-produced bit of space drama... a gripping and highly credible thriller."